An Asset for the Keeping…and Nurturing!

 In doing this we will maintain the society and the value of the assets we work hard to produce.

-6 thoughts on “An Asset for the Keeping…and Nurturing!
+6 Replies to “An Asset for the Keeping…and Nurturing!”

 1. Salient points on the necessity of trust.
 Be a good neighbor and live near good neighbors!
 That could be as important a factor as any.